Azure/azure-cli/doc/cli_subprocess_guidelines.md

 ## Summary
 Ensuring the safety of Azure CLI from command injection under subprocess calling requires an in-depth understanding of these vulnerabilities and also proactive measures to counteract potential exploits.
-CLI developers can apply the three security practices, if applicable, when using builtin `subprocess`, but it's recommended to use the centralized function `run_cmd` CLI provided, to safeguard CLI modules from command injection attack and for future more accessible security enforcements.
+CLI developers should apply the security practices before using builtin `subprocess`, and it's recommended to use the centralized function `run_cmd` CLI provided, to safeguard CLI modules from command injection attack and for future more accessible security enforcements.